jnozzi/cocoadev.com/markdown/ShadowKiller.md

-General/ShadowKiller is an General/UnsanityHaxie that kills all shadows.
+ShadowKiller is an UnsanityHaxie that kills all shadows.

 *You don't say!*